 Alo is new to the winter coat game, but their selection is fierce.
 My favorite pick is the Oversized Sherpa Trench in classic Camel.
 If you hate feeling stuffed into a puffy winter coat, this option offers a sportier, slouchier feel that will still keep you toasty AF.
 Plus, Kendall Jenner is a fan!

-Something about a longline nude winter coat just screams, “I have my whole entire life together.”
+Something about a neutral-toned, matte winter coat just screams, “I have my whole entire life together.”
 Am I wrong?
-This Duvet Matte Puffer Jacket is extra-puffy and cushy, but still fitted enough to be chic.
-I dare you to find a more expensive-looking coat for just $60 bucks!
+This puffer is extra-cushy and comes in sizes 12-22.
+I dare you to find a more expensive-looking coat for just $80 bucks!

 Canada Goose Alliston Packable Down Jacket

 Canada Goose is known for heavy-duty winter coats to get you through even the most extreme temperatures, so if you’re the friend that’s notoriously always cold, it’s time to splurge.
 Many of their coats feature a fur-trimmed hood, but if that’s not your thing, this one has removable hood-extending trim that protects your face without all the fluff.

 This quilted coat will keep you super warm, but if you run hot you’ll be able to carry it as a backpack thanks to its interior straps.
 When you do wear it, you’ll love those flattering quilted panels that give a super-snatched effect at the waist.

 If you want a heavy faux fur coat for winter, Apparis should be your one-stop shop.
 They have tons of lengths and colors, but this pink coat gives me the Barbiecore vibes that I absolutely want for myself.
 The plant-based fur fabric is super-soft and luxurious.
 Plus, the coat’s lining features a rainbow print for a touch of color and fun.